anthrax3/breakout/README.md

 Up and Down Arrow moves the Bat faster

-Type "p" to pause, and retype "p" to continue
+Type "p" to pause and retype "p" to continue

 # Bricks: